ediheid/portfolio-frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information. -->

+### Mail setup

+- Contact form is setup with the backend using NodeMailer

+### Download link

+- From sent from backend server

 ### Deployment

 - Deployed on Vercel